box/developer.box.com/content/guides/authentication/jwt/without-sdk.md

 </Message>

-## Using a keypair
+## Verification using a keypair

+Follow the steps below if you would like to verify your application's identity using a public/private keypair.

 ### Prerequisites

-- Create a JWT Custom Application within the [Developer Console][devconsole].
+1. A Custom Application using JWT authentication within the Box [Developer Console][devconsole]
-- Create or download the private key configuration file for your application and save it as `config.json`.
-You will need to have [2FA][2fa] enabled on your Box account in order to complete this step.
+1. A private key [configuration file][configfile] named `config.json`
-- Ensure your Box Application is authorized within the Box Admin Console.
+1. Ensure your application is authorized within the Box Admin Console

 ### 1. Read JSON configuration